awslabs/kubeflow-manifests/website/content/en/docs/deployment/vanilla/guide.md

 #### Knative

-Knative is used by the KServe/KFServing official Kubeflow component.
+Knative is used by the KServe official Kubeflow component.

 Install Knative Serving: